filoxo/blog/src/pages/2017-11-30-the-good-and-bad-of-angular/index.md

 ## Conclusion

 I've written approximately twice as many "bads" as "goods" for this article, but that doesn't mean I hate Angular.
-It is definitely a viable option, and still has the backing of Google despite sopm misteps.
+It is definitely a viable option, and still has the backing of Google despite some misteps with branding and architecture.
 I just hope these issues are something you might analyze before using, or can use your voice and vote to help improve Angular.